mandric/resume/resume.md

 # Milan Andric [calm.salt1530@fastmail.com](mailto:calm.salt1530@fastmail.com)

-Seasoned web developer with a wide breadth of experience and focus on quality.
+Senior web developer with a wide breadth of experience and focus on quality.
 Strong foundation in async programming with Javascript/Typescript on the frontend and backend.
+Unix veteran that lives on the command line and is familiar with several hosting services and continuous integration environments.
-Understands how good teams are built and strives to create a culture to deliver great products; teaching makes you a better developer.
-Strong proponent of open and transparent communication and processes; mistakes are opportunities.
-Passion for learning about new technologies and processes to achieve scale in feature delivery.
-Loves the feeling of building a well-oiled machine.
+Strong practitioner of infrastructure as code.
+Strong proponent of open and transparent communication and processes.
+Looking for engineering centric teams that strive to achieve scale in quality feature delivery.
+Passion for learning about new technologies and loves the feeling of building a well-oiled machine.

 ## Experience